machine learning models

 3. Semi-Supervised Learning Models

 The semi-supervised learning model involves training a model by using both unlabeled and labeled data.
-The basic thought behind semi-supervised learning stems from the fact that a combination of both these data hold the potential to improve model performance as compared to the use of only labeled data.
-This approach is also a plus in cases when obtaining a humongous amount of labeled data can be costly or time consuming.
+The basic thought behind semi-supervised learning stems from the fact that a combination of both these data holds the potential to improve model performance as compared to the use of only labeled data.
+This approach is also a plus in cases when obtaining a humongous amount of labeled data can be costly or time-consuming.

 4. Reinforcement Learning Models

-Subfield of machine learning, reinforcement learning models are focused on developing models and algorithms.
+A subfield of machine learning, reinforcement learning models are focused on developing models and algorithms.
 These ultimately enable agents in learning how to take actions and make decisions in any environment to yield the maximum reward signal.
-In reinforcement learning models, an agent mingles with an environment to get into the process of trial and error.
+In reinforcement learning models, an agent interacts with an environment to get into the process of trial and error.
 This aids this model in learning how to optimize its actions to get to its goals.

 When you think about steps to build a machine learning model, these are the points that will sum up the entire process.